jamezilla0/pokedex-api/README.md

 ## Requirements

+- Linux or macOS (with wget and unzip)
-- Docker (1.12 or greater)
+- Docker (1.12.5 or greater)

 ## Getting Started

 Once you have Docker installed in your machine, you only need to build and start the docker containers by running `.docker/build` inside the project folder.

-This will expose the API under the http://localhost/ or http://localhost:5080/ URLs (depending if your port 80 is available or not).
+This will expose the API under the [http://localhost/](http://localhost/) URL.
+It needs the port 80 free in your host OS, in case it is not free, you can change it in the `APP_HTTP_PORT` variable of the `.env` file.

+IMPORTANT: don't run `npm install` from your host machine, use `.docker/npm install` instead, otherwise OS-specific package bindings and binaries may not work in the docker image.

+## API Reference

+List of available API endpoints:

+- `/pokemon/`
+- `/pokemon/:id/`

 ## License